Gay Counsellor & Psychotherapist

 When we talk or think about homosexuality, we typically focus on the sex part of it.
 However, like heterosexual activity, it also involves dating, holding hands, romantic dinners, caring for each other and long-term fulfilment.

-I hope that you will find some of these progressive and convincing opinions useful when confronted by the many adverse viewpoints expressed about same-sex attracted people.
+I hope you will find some of these progressive and convincing opinions useful when confronted by the many adverse viewpoints expressed about same-sex attracted people.
 If you are concerned about any aspect of your sexual orientation or need support with how best to work through any social or relationship pressures, please contact me to arrange an appointment.
 Talking to a counsellor is an effective way to manage and gain a better understanding of your concerns.
 My approach is warm and respectful, and I offer you a safe, confidential and non-judgemental space to support you through your struggles.